Mansfield Park, South Australia

+Mansfield Park also has one of the largest migrant populations in Adelaide, with over 50% of the suburb being foreign-born.

 History

 Prior to the Second World War, Mansfield Park mainly consisted of pastures and open land.
 Its development as a residential area coincided with the post-war boom in the 1950s.
 It is home to a large number of houses owned by the former South Australian Housing Trust (now Housing SA).
 In 1965, a council library was opened in Hamley Crescent, but it was relocated in 1978 to the newly established Parks Community Centre in 1978.
 In the 1990s, plans were made for the Westwood Urban Renewal project, of which Ferryden Park, Angle Park, Woodville Gardens, and Athol Park are also a part.
 This involved the demolition of many of the Housing Trust homes, which were to be replaced by either private housing, or a lesser number of townhouse-style new housing trust homes.
 The building began in 2001 but, as September 2012 most work has occurred in Mansfield Park to replace trusted houses with new ones.
 There are still 100+ houses / lands being constructed/developed.